markuspoerschke/iCal/docs/components/event.md

 use Eluceo\iCal\Domain\ValueObject\GeographicPosition;

 $location = new Location('North Pole');

+// optionally you can create a location with a title for X-APPLE-STRUCTURED-LOCATION attribute
+$location = new Location('North Pole', 'Middle of nowhere');

 // optionally a location with a geographical position can be created
 $location = $location->withGeographicPosition(new GeographicPosition(64.751111, 147.349444));